hamza-torres/Hadcoin/README.md

 - Addresses
 - Transactions

-Sure.
-Here is an elaboration on each of the security techniques that I mentioned earlier:

 * **Use of cryptography:** Cryptography is the use of mathematical techniques to secure information and communications.
 It is one of the most important security techniques used in blockchain.
 Cryptography can be used to protect a variety of things in blockchain, including:
     * **Transactions:** Cryptography can be used to secure transactions by ensuring that they are only made by authorized parties and that they cannot be tampered with.